weyob/honors-portfolio/README.md

 # Creation

-I created a bare-bones outline of this portfolio, and then go in with continual iterations to make this site better.
+I created a bare-bones outline of this portfolio, and then am going in with continual iterations to make this site better.

 I decided to code this website, as opposed to using a website builder, to sharpen my technical skills.

-Tools & technologies used: HTML, CSS, VS Code, Git, GitHub

 # Challenges

+- I'm struggling to properly format the pic of UW on my home page.
+It keeps running off the right side of the page.
+I think the image width is bigger than the width of the page
+    - I've tried reducing the width
+        - This resulted in the picture fitting on the page, but not taking up the width of the page

 # Takeaways

+# Technology

+IDE: VS Code
+Version control: Git, GitHub
+Tools: HTML, CSS